dbca-wa/wastd/docs/_sources/data_qa.rst.txt

 On success, a diagnostic message and the profile of the new user will be shown.
 If the new user has a lot of data to their name, the user detail page will load a bit slower.

+The reports list all users who have submitted data, and offers links for each to transfer data to another user in case the user was incorrectly mapped.

 Surveys
 =======
 Data flow of surveys